 In the MHI core courses, you will build knowledge of the health care system and master concepts in health policy, information science, and behavioral, cognitive and organizational science.
 You will develop methodological skills in high-powered analytics, systems analysis, planning, development and implementation.

 A central feature of the program is the internship experience, through which you will:

 Develop skills required to create health information systems and resources that are truly useful to those who interact with them

 Develop a deeper understanding of the context and the goals of systems’ end users

 Develop the ability to translate system requirements into designs that are practical to implement and support

 Guide the development of systems that can accommodate the high rate of change that is characteristic of the health sector

 Integrate conceptual understanding of health issues with a strong ability to recognize unique information requirements in various settings

-Additional opportunities through professional and community engagement
+Additional opportunities through engaged learning

 Self-initiated dual degrees